Caellwyn/distributions_ds-west-082420/README.md

 The expected value of the Lotto example is:
 ${\displaystyle \operatorname {E} [X]= \Sigma^n_{i=1}p(x_i)x_i}$

-# Student input:
-Help me calculate the expected value of the lotto example:
+## Let's calculate the expected value of the lotto example: